michel1991/ocp-java-11/modulars/README.md

 A cyclic dependency can involve two or more modules that require each other, making option E correct, while options C and D are incorrect.
 Finally.
 Option F is incorrect because unnamed modules cannot be referenced from an automatic module.

-### Which command can you run to determine whether you have any code in your JAR file that depends on unsupported internal APIs and does not suggest an alternative?
-*  A. jdeps -internal-jdk
-*  B. jdeps --internaljdk
-*  C. jdeps --internal-jdk
-*  D. jdeps -s
-*  E. jdeps -unsupported
-*  F. jdeps –unsupportedapi
-*  G. jdeps –unsupported-api
-*  H. None of the above

-Option D is correct because it prints jdk.unsupported but does not print a table with a suggested alternative.
-Option C is incorrect because it does print a suggested alternative.
-Options A, B, E, F, and G are incorrect because those options do not exist.

-### Which command can you run to determine whether you have any code in your JAR file that depends on unsupported internal APIs and suggests an alternative?
-* A. jdeps -internal-jdk
-* B. jdeps --internaljdk
-* C. jdeps --internal-jdk
-* D. jdeps -s
-* E. jdeps -unsupported
-* F. jdeps –unsupportedapi
-* G. jdeps –unsupported-api
-* H. None of the above

-The jdeps command has an option --internal-jdk that lists any code using unsupported/internal APIs and prints a table with suggested alternatives.
-Option D is incorrect because it does not print out the table with a suggested alternative.
-Options A, B, C, E, F, and G are incorrect because those options do not exist.
-For options A,B, and C, the options are reversed and should be “jdk-internals”.

 ### What is true of a module containing a file named module-info.java with the following contents?
 (Choose all that apply.)
 ```java